sulcgroup/oxdna-viewer/examples/cadnano_import_example-linear_actuator/README.md

 # Cadnano import example

-In this example you will import a two-component structure using the [Tacoxdna](http://tacoxdna.sissa.it/) Cadnano importer.
-The structure in this directory is the linear actuator from [this](https://onlinelibrary.wiley.com/doi/full/10.1002/smll.202007704) paper.
+In this example you will import and assemble a two-component caDNAno structure (using the integrated [tacoxdna.js](http://tacoxdna.sissa.it/) importer).
+The structure in this directory is the linear actuator from  the following paper:
+> Benson, E., Carrascosa, R., Bath, J., Turberfield, A. J., Strategies for Constructing and Operating DNA Origami Linear Actuators.
+Small 2021, 17, 2007704. https://doi.org/10.1002/smll.202007704.

 ### Files
 You need to download the following files to complete this example (GitHub does not like downloading individual files, to download you need to right click these links and select "Save Link As"):
-<a href="https://raw.githubusercontent.com/sulcgroup/oxdna-viewer/master/examples/cadnano_import_example-linear_actuator/rail.json" download>rail.json</a>
+ * <a href="https://raw.githubusercontent.com/sulcgroup/oxdna-viewer/master/examples/cadnano_import_example-linear_actuator/rail.json" download>rail.json</a>
-<a href="https://raw.githubusercontent.com/sulcgroup/oxdna-viewer/master/examples/cadnano_import_example-linear_actuator/slider.json" download>slider.json</a>
+ * <a href="https://raw.githubusercontent.com/sulcgroup/oxdna-viewer/master/examples/cadnano_import_example-linear_actuator/slider.json" download>slider.json</a>

 ### Protocol